When looking at New York vs London what are the key differences?

 Compare this to London, with a total population of 9 million.
 London has a higher population which to some people may seem sort of scary, but the population density is completely different.

-Almost half the amount of people live per square mile in London than New York, as London has a population density of 15,328 per square mile.
+Almost half the amount of people live per square mile in London than in New York, as London has a population density of 15,328 per square mile.

 This makes London a more comfortable place to live, despite housing being perhaps quite minimal.